 Another York County native, Loretta Claiborne, has defied the odds and continues to make history with her achievements.
 Claiborne was born blind and intellectually challenged, unable to walk and talk for the first four years of her life.
 But once she started to walk, she ran!
 She placed in the top 100 women in the Boston Marathon twice, has won medals in dozens of events at the Special Olympic World Games, holds the current world record in the women’s 5000 meters in her age group, is the first person with intellectual disability to receive three honorary doctorate degrees, and won the ESPN Arthur Ashe ESPY Courage Award in 1996. (“About Loretta,” 2023)

 Black history isn’t just observed in February, it’s celebrated in York all year.
-Continue your discovery of black history in York County along our Cultural Trails program which launched in February 2023.
+Continue your discovery of Black history in York County along our Cultural Trails program.
 The Cultural Trails feature pioneers and crafters of York County.
-The series includes an African American Focused trail showcasing black-owned businesses and experiences that tell stories of perseverance and entrepreneurship of African American history in York.
+The series includes an African American Focused trail showcasing Black-owned businesses and experiences that tell stories of perseverance and entrepreneurship of African American history in York.

 Sources: